MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 A **variable** is a container for a value that can be used, reused, and changed.
 The let part tells the computer that we are creating ("declaring") a variable; the secondsPassed part is the descriptive name that we are giving the variable; and the = 0 part is putting the value of `0` into the secondsPassed container (or "initializing" it to 0).
 Next time we reference secondsPassed, it will be as if we are referencing the number 0.

 Variables can be used to store all different types of values, not just numbers.
-They can also store things like Booleans (true/false), floating point numbers (decimal numbers), strings (text contained in "quotes"), arrays (lists of things), and classes (which we'll learn more about later in this tutorial).
+They can also store things like Booleans (true/false), floating point numbers (decimal numbers), strings (text contained in "quotes"), arrays (lists of things), and classes (objects).

-Our variable, `secondsPassed`, is declared in the main part of the script (not inside a function), so it is referred to as a **global** variable.
+Our variable, `secondsPassed`, is declared in the main part of the script (not inside a function), so it is referred to as a **global variable**.
 Global variables can be used/changed inside any functions or any part of your script (within the same file).

-You can also declare a variable inside a function, inside an if/else block, or inside a for loop, and those are referred to as local variables, because they are local to the block within which they are defined (they do not exist outside of that block of code).
+You can also declare a variable inside a function, inside an if/else block, or inside a for loop, and those are referred to as **local variables**, because they are local to the block within which they are defined (they do not exist outside of that block of code).

 The next thing to notice here is that inside the `if` statement, we changed the tick we are checking to 20.
 Remember that 20 ticks equals 1 second, so we are now running this block of code every second.
 This is so that our message can report the number of seconds that have passed, each second.